 What makes British Cedar Cladding So Popular?

-Cedar is one of the most popular timbers for cladding with.
+Exterior cedar cladding is one of the most sought after products for cladding a structure.
 The British is a great value timber which looks superb when used on any structure you are looking to clad.
 Its knotty characterful appearance is a big draw when people are considering what species to go for.
 British Cedar Cladding is a light reddish brown and while there is some colour variation, as expected in any timber, it’s not as dramatic as in its Canadian counterpart.

 It’s also great value for money and is one of the cheaper species you can buy because there are no import costs.
 British Cedar has a long lifespan (although it isn’t as durable as Oak) and can be machined or sawn to profile depending on what you need.
 T&G, shiplap and Rainshield are machined boards whereas feather edge and waney edge are rough sawn.